mmgrt/bitnami-openldap-arm64/README.md

 I'm not 100% sure on which packages exactly are needed to compile OpenLDAP,

-Also, you might need extra packages based on your module selection..
+Also, you might need extra packages based on your module/ overlay selection..

 For example, if you want to authenticate with argon2, you'll need to install either `libargon2-dev` or `libsodium-dev`.